yext/confluent-kafka-go/README.md

 import "gopkg.in/confluentinc/confluent-kafka-go.v1/kafka"
 ```

+librdkafka is included with the Go client and does not have to be installed
+separately on the build, nor target, system.

+**Dynamic linking:** If you prefer to link librdkafka dynamically, which requires
+librdkafka to be installed on your system, you should build your application with `go build -tags dynamic`.
-**Note:** that the development of librdkafka and the Go client are kept in synch.
+The development of librdkafka and the Go client are kept in synch.
-If you use the master branch of the Go client, then you need to use the master branch of
+If you use the master branch of the Go client, then you need to use the master branch of librdkafka.

-librdkafka.
+**GSSAPI/Kerberos support:** The bundled librdkafka does not support GSSAPI/Kerberos,
+instead install librdkafka [packages from Confluent](https://docs.confluent.io/current/installation/installing_cp/index.html) or [source](https://github.com/edenhill/librdkafka) and then follow the **Dynamic linking** instructions above (`-tags dynamic`).

 See the [examples](examples) for usage details.

 API Strands